 Beat back winter blues

-The long, dark days of winter can make just about anybody feel blue sometimes.
+The long days of winter can make anybody feel blue.

 But if you feel especially depressed about this time every year—and then feel better when spring and summer roll around—you could have seasonal affective disorder (SAD).

 SAD is a type of depression.
 It happens, at least in part, because of the lack of sunlight during the winter months.

 “The body’s natural rhythm of waking and sleeping gets thrown off,” says Molly Crumley, RN, MBA, BSN, Regional Director of Operations, Mercy LIFE Sharon Hill and Valley View.
 “That can make you feel sad, anxious and tired, and you might have mood swings.”

 You can’t fight the changing seasons.
 But you can fight SAD.

 Here are some tips to help keep your spirits sunny even when the weather isn’t: